hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

   - Run `yarn` to install the project dependencies
   - You can now start the server using `yarn start:dev`

-## Local set-up for Keycloak (for debugging)
+## Local set-up for Keycloak / Minio (for debugging)

-For local debugging set up your Keycloak by additionally using the `docker-compose.local.yml` in the `docker compose -f docker-compose.yml -f docker-compose.local.yml up` statement
+For local debugging pass the "local" profile flag when running docker-compose by using the following command: `docker compose --profile local up`

 ### Keycloak set-up